 With multiple options available for reducing fine lines and wrinkles, it can be difficult to determine which treatment option is best for you.
 Botox and dermal fillers are often confused because of their usage as anti-aging treatments.
 However, they are actually quite different.
 Knowing these differences can help you achieve the best possible results.

 The biggest difference between Botox and fillers is what they are made of.
-According to Dr. Michelle Chambers, board-certified dermatologist with Forefront Dermatology, “Botox is a natural chemical derived from bacteria.
+According to Dr. Ashley Dietrich, board-certified dermatologist with Forefront Dermatology, “Botox is a natural chemical derived from bacteria.
 It is used in cosmetic dermatology to relax facial muscles, softening the expressions that cause wrinkling of the skin over time.
 Dermal fillers such as Juvederm and Restylane, are sterile materials, such as hyaluronic acid, that are placed under the skin to add volume and support, helping to restore contours and reduce the appearance of wrinkles.”

 Difference: Treatment Areas